Summit School (Queens): Current administration and supervising faculty

 Allison Edwards and Karen Frigenti are the directors; they also serve as principals of the Upper and Lower Schools, respectively.
-Nancy Morgenroth is the director of admissions and speech and language services, with Tina Rosenbaum, Ed.D. as director of educational services by coordinating the curriculum and classroom placements.
-The assistant principal of the Upper School is Elizabeth Breland, and Dennis Moeller has the same position in the Lower School.
+Nancy Morgenroth is the director of admissions and speech and language services.
+The assistant principals of the Upper School are Tara Pino—also the director of the work-based learning program—and Elizabeth Breland, with Dennis Moeller having the same position in the Lower School.

-Long-served Lower School clinic director Sherri Bordoff moved to the Upper School and currently oversees their clinical faculty, with Lacy Ostrander, who was a social worker in the Lower School for a number of years, taking over her prior role as senior social worker.
-Tara Pino has been the director of the Upper School's work-based learning program since 2019.
+Long-served Lower School clinical director Sherri Bordoff moved to the Upper School and currently oversees their clinical faculty, with Lacy Ostrander, who has been a social worker in the Lower School for a number of years, taking over her prior role as clinical director.
+Jessica Rosenberg has been the Upper School's guidance counselor since 2023.

 Enrollment

 The Summit School has approximately 300 students enrolled annually.